 - Creamy Vegan Spinach Soup

 - Spicy Pumpkin Soup

 If you make this creamy vegan potato soup, we’d love to know what you thought!

-We hope you can find a day to get cozy with this soup soon!
+We hope you can find a cold winter night (or any time of year!) to get cozy with this soup soon!
 And we hope you enjoy every last drop just as much as we have in creating it.

 - SAUTE: Heat the oil in a large pot on medium heat.
 When hot, add the onion and garlic and saute for 3-5 minutes until lightly browned.